unrelativity · framework

 Concrete be-ing — the manifest dimension: the physical, mental, and moral presences through which isness expresses suchness as and in the relative world.

 The pivot between these two modes is the divine formative act: “BE!” — Kun! in Arabic, Ol! in Turkish.
-Not a past event but the eternal present tense — the continuous, undivided act by which the unrelative ontologically morphs into the relative without ceasing to be unrelative.
+Not a past event but the eternal present tense — the continuous, undivided act by which the unrelative ontologically morphs as the relative being without ceasing to be pure presence — the unrelative.
 This reality is formulated by the mutual inclusivity principle.*

 Be-ing is not a bridge between two separate realms.
 Be-ing is mutually included by both: